frougon/examwsolns/README.md

-# examwsolns — Environment for typesetting solutions with autodetected or customizable indentation level
+# examwsolns — Typesetting solutions with the `exam` class

 The `examwsolns` package provides a `wsolution` environment for the `exam` LaTeX document class.
 This environment can automatically adapt